8 Effective Core Exercises for Cerebral Palsy to Improve Balance and Stability in Children and Adults

 2. Trunk Twists

-One way is to have your child lay flat on their back with their knees bent.
-Make sure that their shoulders stay flat and then tilt the knees to one side, hold, and then repeat to the other side.
+One option is to have your child lie flat on their back with their knees bent and feet on the floor.
+Keep their shoulders relaxed and flat against the surface.
+Gently tilt their knees to one side, hold for a few seconds, then bring them back to center and repeat on the other side.

 3. Crunches